yguenduez/nerd-neck/report.md

 # Project and Code

 The project is open-source with an [MIT](https://en.wikipedia.org/wiki/MIT_License) license.
-The code and the stl-files for the 3d print can be seen at https://github.com/yguenduez/nerd-neck-esp32.
+The code and the stl-files for the 3d print can be fetched at https://github.com/yguenduez/nerd-neck-esp32.

 # Motivation and Outline